karinwohlgemuth/UCI-HAR-Dataset/CodeBook.md

 ## PROJECT DESCRIPTION

-This codebook contains the detail information about the tidy dataset created for the "Getting and Cleaning Data Course Project."
+This codebook contains the detail about the tidy dataset created for the "Getting and Cleaning Data Course Project."

-For more complete information on the original study, please refer to the source info in the README file.
+For more complete information on the original study, please refer to the link in the ReadMe file.

 ## DATA SOURCE